Ethenyl/Ethenyl.github.io/_posts/2020-09-22-an-alternative-git-branching-model.md

 In terms of continuous integration, each time a PR is accepted and a branch is merged into this branch, a new deliverable should be generated by your CI (Continuous Integration) and deployed on an internal platform.
 The artefact should later be used by the Q&A team to validate the integration of all the features and bug fixes.

-TODO: Add image

 ```
+TL;DR;

-Created from production branch right after the initial commit
+- Created from production branch right after the initial commit
-Named develop | development
+- Named develop | development
 ```

+---

-## Branch protections 🔒
+## Branch permissions & protection 🔒

 Before moving on to the other branch patterns, I would like us to take a few steps back and reflect on the two branches we just went through.

-By default, all branches can be pushed to or history rewritten and you may be fine with it but it's a treacherous road to take.
+By default, all branches can be pushed to, their history rewritten and even deleted.

-We are all humans, making mistakes is part of who we are, so it is bound to happen that some day, someone might forget to checkout the right branch or target the right branch on a PR.
+We are all humans, making mistakes is part of who we are, so it is bound to happen that some day, someone might forget to checkout the right branch, target the right branch on a PR or even delete a critical branch after merging a PR.

-So, in order to prevent any mishap, branch protections must be put in place on both the production and the development branches.
+So, to prevent any mishap, branch permissions & protections must be put in place on both the production and the development branches.

 The minimum would be:

-- No push allowed 💪
+> No push allowed 💪

-- No history rewrite ✍️
+> No history rewrite ✍️

-- No deletion 🗑
+> No deletion 🗑

+**Those must be applied to both owners & maintainers as well** 😉

 By default, most SCM platform will enforce those three protections but feel free to poke at the settings and tweak them to match your team's actual needs.

-Oh, and by the way, those should be applied to both owners & maintainers as well 😉
+You can also enforce PR validation requirements like the minimum number of reviewers or checking that all discussions are resolved before allowing the PR to be merged.

+---

 ## Feature branches 📘